WYThink/FileType_Organizer/README.md

 ## Usage
 - Enter the source folder path when prompted.
 - Specify the destination folder where organized files will be stored.
-- The application will notify if a file with the same name already exists.

 ## Installation